BlogCover letter

 1. Is it bad to say I want "to learn"?
 For an internship, it's fine.
 For a mid-to-senior role, they are paying you to provide solutions.
 Focus on your expertise first.

 2. How many power verbs are too many?
 Don't use more than 2 per sentence.
 Over-the-top language can sound like you're trying too hard.
-Review our pricing.
+Use Cover Letter Builder to review the final tone.

 3. Does "Formal Tone" mean using big words?
 No. It means being precise and direct.
 Avoid slang and colloquialisms.